Frequently Asked Questions

 How much does it cost?

-Our membership program costs $300 per month.
+Our fully online membership program costs $300 every 4 weeks.
 This includes the following:

 - Personalized addiction recovery treatment (including medication assisted treatment)